BAQIS-Quantum/qsteed/README.md

 [Pyquafu](https://scq-cloud.github.io/) client,
 or [QuarkStudio](https://www.yuque.com/wuming-6g8w2/ghzgfk/azika5xqlpxig3q3?singleDoc#) client.

-If you would like to learn more about real machine deployment, please contact us.
+If you want to learn more about real quantum device deployment or customize a deployment plan, please contact us.

 ## More Tests
 See [tests](tests) for more examples.